“We wanted to progress, not play football.”– Jupp Derwall (1927-2007)

-On the one hand we have the fatherly figure who led the Mannschaft to a still-standing unbeaten record, has the best statistical record of all of the past Nationaltrainers and led the team to two major tournament finals, winning the European Championship in 1980; on the other we have the hard-nosed, cold professional for whom the endgame was more important than football itself, and even sportsmanship.
+On the one hand we have the fatherly figure who led the Nationalmannschaft to a still-standing unbeaten record run, has the best statistical record of all of the past Nationaltrainers and led the team to two major tournament finals, winning the European Championship in 1980.
+On the other we have the hard-nosed, cold professional for whom the endgame was more important than football itself, and arguably even sportsmanship.

 While Derwall’s impressive statistics speak for themselves, they came at a heavy price.
 His approach may have seen his team produce the necessary results, but there was little of the style and sparkle that had been central to the German game under his predecessor.
 Players that could have provided a creative spark found themselves picked for purpose, excluded and, in the case of the highly talented and expressive midfielder Bernd Schuster – eventually alienated.

 The final against Belgium saw Derwall rejig his starting eleven yet again, and the objective was duly achieved.
-The final had witnessed the odd spark of genius from the likes of Schuster and the equally talented Hansi Müller, but even then there was always this nagging feeling that the team could have offered a lot more if allowed.
-Pedestrian and functional it may have been, but Derwall had done all that had been asked of him; not only had his team not tasted defeat, they had also secured a second European title without breaking into much as a sweat.
+The final had witnessed the odd spark of genius from the likes of Schuster and the equally talented Hansi Müller, but even then there was always this nagging feeling that the team could have offered a lot more if permitted.
+Pedestrian and functional it may have been, but Derwall had done all that had been asked of him.
+Not only had his team not tasted defeat, they had also secured a second European title without breaking into as much as a sweat.

-Things would become more fraught for the Derwall after the honeymoon period came to an end in the months leading up to the World Cup in Spain in 1982; while he would continue to alienate the country’s most talented individuals, he would at the same time welcome back into the fold a man who was arguably one of the most divisive: Paul Breitner.
+Things were more fraught for the Derwall after the honeymoon period came to an end in the months leading up to the World Cup in Spain in 1982.
+While the coach continued to alienate the country’s most talented individuals, he would at the same time welcome back into the fold a man who was arguably one of the most divisive: Paul Breitner.
 Up until the beginning of 1981 the Nationaltrainer had largely been protected by the team’s results, but when the long unbeaten run came to an end courtesy of a 4-1 thrashing by Brazil in Montevideo the wheels were slowly starting to work themselves off.

 While one could at a push see the point Derwall was trying to make, there was also the issue of what impact it might have had on the squad dynamic had one of these three players been summoned to Spain in the middle of the tournament.
 While it is true that unused players may become depressed or bored staying in foreign hotel rooms, they were also less likely to end up feeling isolated if they were treated as genuine members of the squad – as opposed to mere stand-by auxiliaries seated next to a telephone hundreds of miles away.

 Despite reaching the World Cup Final, the mood in Germany was far from being one of celebration.
-The German press had seen enough and simply wanted the entire thing to end, while many Germans had found it increasingly difficult to support the national team with a clear conscience.
+Many in the German press had seen enough and simply wanted the entire thing to end, while many Germans had found it increasingly difficult to support the national team with a clear conscience.
 In the words of one young supporter,

 Many people forgave, but never forgot.
 And some could not even forgive.
 They would never again be able to unconditionally root for the national team.